sgmurphy/wordpress-plugins/checkout-plugins-stripe-woo/readme.txt

 4. Express Checkout Button on Checkout Page

 == Changelog ==

+= 1.9.1 - WEDNESDAY, 10th July 2024 =
+* Improvement: Default values for few express checkout settings fields updated.
+* Improvement: Improved the conditions to display the separator on checkout page.
+Now you can hide the separator text by keeping the field empty.
+* Fix: Corrected Express checkout button alignment and width issue on checkout page.
+* Fix: Addressed the issue where the admin notice for Payment Elements was not getting dismissed.

 = 1.9.0 - WEDNESDAY, 3rd July 2024 =
 * New: Introduced the "[Payment Element](https://checkoutplugins.com/docs/smarter-way-to-display-payment-methods/)," a smarter way to display payment methods on the checkout page.